FairPlayerTeam/FairPlayer-SDK/README.md

     - The end user can actually **apply and use** your theme with FairPlayer
   - You **never imply a direct relationship** with FairPlayer's creators
     - Do not use a developer name similar to "**FairPlayer Team**" or that includes the words "**FairPlayer**" or "**Fair Player**" in any form (case insensitive)
-    - Do not imply either in the Google Play Store listing (theme description and/or any visual element) or inside the application (menu elements, text or visual elements, notifications, Toast messages etc.) a direct relationship with FairPlayer's creators
+    - Do not imply either in the Google Play Store listing (theme description and/or any visual elements) or inside the application (menu elements, text or visual elements, notifications, Toast messages etc.) a direct relationship with FairPlayer's creators
     - Do not imply a direct relationship with FairPlayer's creators in **any form of communication** (e-mail, social media, blogs, vlogs, interviews, forums, websites, written or printed media etc.) in **any context** with **any third party**
   - You make sure that the **FairPlayer Logo** does not cover more than 25% of your theme's icon